DataFire/Integrations/integrations/generated/flat/README.md

 ### ScoreFork
 * ScoreFork `object`: Options to fork the score
+  * collection `string`: Unique identifier of a collection where the score will be copied.

 ### ScoreLicense
 * ScoreLicense `string` (values: copyright, cc0, cc-by, cc-by-sa, cc-by-nd, cc-by-nc, cc-by-nc-sa, cc-by-nc-nd): License of the creation.
 Read more about the Creative Commons licenses on https://creativecommons.org/licenses/